-Revenues in 2016 included \$16 in interest earnings, \$100,242 in reimbursements from PennDOT and transfers from the Township in the amount of \$667,802.
+Revenues in 2017 included \$27 in interest earnings, \$37,294 in reimbursements from PennDOT and net transfers from the Township in the amount of \$560,212.

 In 2015, the Authority advance refunded general revenue bonds issued in 2006 with Notes from First National Bank and Trust Company of Newtown with a fixed interest rate of 2.5%.
-Debt Service expense paid in 2016 was \$613,602.
+Debt Service expense paid in 2017 was \$613,212.

 The General Capital Fund provides funding for major capital expenditures of the Township.
 Revenue is provided from an annual transfer from the General Fund, the sale of fixed assets and various grants.
-In 2016, the transfer from the general fund totaled \$171,000 and the sale of assets generated \$37,911.
-The Township entered into a lease purchase agreement to fund the purchase of a farm tractor, IT infrastructure, 11 mobile data computers, a pick-up truck and two dump trucks.
+In 2017, the transfer from the general fund totaled \$275,400 and the sale of assets generated \$61,520.
+The Township purchased 2 Police Vehicles, data processing and other equipment.

 The Park Capital Fund provides funding for major capital expenditures of the Township.
 Revenue is provided from real estate taxes, grants, impact fees, and from the sale of fixed assets.
-In 2016, the Township extended foul line fencing on the baseball fields in Bustard Park and added bleachers to the fields at Grist Mill.
-Additionally, the Township Engineer began work to expedite the review and permitting process by the Montgomery County Conservation District for the General Nash Elementary School Athletic Field Project.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (Unaudited) YEAR ENDED DECEMBER 31, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Unaudited) YEAR ENDED DECEMBER 31, 2017